sagihaider/sagihaider.github.io/_pages/research.md

 Rates of [melanoma](https://en.wikipedia.org/wiki/Melanoma) and [non-melanoma](https://www.nhs.uk/conditions/non-melanoma-skin-cancer/) skin cancer have been rising significantly during the last three decades, and waiting times for assessment of a suspicious skin lesion are long in both the NHS and the private health sector in the UK.
 By developing artificial intelligence-based computer vision algorithms we can improve the early detection rate, which gives a better outcome for the patient, and means resources can be effectively managed for more serious cases.
 [To read more](https://www.essex.ac.uk/research-projects/Artificial-Intelligence-for-Diagnosis-of-Skin-Cancer)

+* Predictors of objectively measured physical activity in 12‐month‐old infants

+Physical activity (PA) levels are associated with long-term health, and levels of PA when young are predictive of adult activity levels.
+We examined factors associated with PA levels in 12-month infants.
+141 mother-infant pairs were recruited via a longitudinal birth cohort study (April 2010 to March 2013) at Wales.
+The PA level was collected using accelerometers and linked to postnatal notes and electronic medical records via the Secure Anonymised Information Linkage databank.
+Univariable and multivariable linear regressions were used to examine the factors associated with PA levels.
+We founds that the PA levels of infants were strongly associated with both gestational and postnatal environmental factors.
+Healthy behaviours appear to cluster, and a healthy diet was associated with a more active infant.
+Boys were substantially more active than girls, even at age 12 months.
+These findings can help inform interventions to promote healthier lives for infants and to understand the determinants of their PA levels.
+[To read more](https://doi.org/10.1111/ijpo.12512)

 ***
 **3. Environmental Sciences and Agriculture**